Padrão: History

 Other notable explorers known to have erected padrões include Pero da Covilhã, Bartolomeu Dias, Goncalo Coelho and Jorge Álvares.

-The Lisbon Geographic Society managed to restore in the 20th century three padrões erected by Diogo Cão and one by Bartolomeu Dias.
+In the 20th century, the Lisbon Geographic Society managed to restore three padrões erected by Diogo Cão and one by Bartolomeu Dias.

-At the Dias Cross Memorial on the coast of South Africa's Eastern Cape province, there is a padrão replica on a promontory at what is now known as Kwaaihoek; it was placed by Bartolomeu Dias in 1488 to mark the site of his most easterly landfall after becoming the first European navigator to round the Cape of Good Hope.
-The original padrão was discovered by Eric Axelson in the 1930s – it had fallen, or was pushed, off the top of Kwaaihoek, and was in pieces in the gullies below.
-Axelson recovered these pieces and was able to reconstruct the stone monument; the reconstructed original now stands in the William Cullen Library of the University of the Witwatersrand in Johannesburg.
+At the Dias Cross Memorial on the coast of South Africa's Eastern Cape province, there is a replica padrão on a promontory at what is now known as Kwaaihoek.
+The original was erected by Bartolomeu Dias in 1488 to mark the site of his easternmost landfall after becoming the first European navigator to round the Cape of Good Hope.
+The original padrão was discovered by Eric Axelson in the 1930s; it had fallen, or been pushed, off the top of Kwaaihoek, and lay in pieces in the gullies below.
+Axelson recovered the pieces and was able to reconstruct the stone monument.
+The reconstructed original now stands in the William Cullen Library of the University of the Witwatersrand in Johannesburg.